fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-low-level.rst

 .. note::
-  **PID/(Q)EAA Credential Schema and Status registration**: The PID/(Q)EAA Provider MUST register all the issued Credentials for their later revocation, if needed.
+  **PID/(Q)EAA Credential Schema and Status registration**: The Credential Issuer MUST register all the issued Credentials for their later revocation, if needed.

 .. note::